Algerian popular resistance against French invasion: Algerian Resistance during the French Algeria

 French Algeria refers to the colonial rule of France over Algeria, which began in 1830 with the invasion of Algiers and lasted until the Algerian War of Independence concluded in 1962.
 While the administration of Algeria changed significantly over the 132 years of French rule, the Mediterranean coastal region of Algeria, housing the vast majority of its population, was administered as an integral part of France from 1848 until independence.

 Everyday nonviolent forms of resistance (1830s-1950s)

 Nonviolent forms of resistance regarding the everyday life were a constant in the Algerian popular struggle against the French occupation.

 Right after the French invasion in 1830, a form of collective resistance was the Algerian mass emigration to other Muslim countries.
 This migration, which was connected to the Muslim hijrah, was clearly recognized as resistance against the imposition of a non-Muslim authority and, later on, of military conscription.

 Opposition to take part in social programs imposed by the French, refusal to send the children to French schools and boycotts were among the non-violent actions adopted by the population to contrast French domination.

-While in the public sphere Algerian culture was oppressed, houses and religious sites became the new places of resistance as spaces where cultural identities and practices were protected and reinforces.
+While in the public sphere Algerian culture was oppressed, houses and religious sites became the new places of resistance as spaces where cultural identities and practices were protected and reinforced.